OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * The more explicit the consent record and receipt the more machine readable it becomes.
 * All Core Fields are required,
 * All the requirements of the previous + plus additional fields for the receipt to be usable for scale and compliance
+*  In addition, explicit consent is outlined in "Guidelines for Notification, Consent and Choice in Online Services for Consumers" which  http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf (which can be found translated on the Kanatar WIKI - put in link)

 FIELD CONFORMANCE: EXPLICIT MVCR
 - MUST - Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,